great-expectations/great_expectations/docs/reference/core_concepts/conditional_expectations.rst

 Great Expectations allows you to express such Conditional Expectations via a :code:`row_condition` argument that can be passed to all Dataset Expectations.

-Today, conditional Expectations are available only for the Pandas but not for the Spark and SQLAlchemy backends.
+Today, conditional Expectations are available only for the Pandas and SQLAlchemy backends, but not for the Spark backend.
 The feature is **experimental**.
 Please expect changes to API as additional backends are supported.

 For Pandas, the :code:`row_condition` argument should be a boolean expression string, which can be passed to :code:`pandas.DataFrame.query()` before Expectation Validation (see `pandas docs <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_).

-Optionally, the :code:`condition_parser` argument can be provided, which defines the syntax of conditions.
+Optionally, the :code:`condition_parser` argument can be provided for pandas datasets, which defines the syntax of conditions.
 Since the feature is **experimental** and only available for Pandas, this argument will be set to *"pandas"* by default, thus, demanding the appropriate syntax.
 Other engines might be implemented in future.

+For SQLAlchemy the :code:`row_condition` argument should be a valid SQL string.
+It will be added to the where clause of the query when validation expectations.
+The :code:`condition_parser` argument is not allowed for SQLAlchemy backends.

 The feature can be used, e.g., to test if different encodings of identical pieces of information are consistent with each other: